10 Endangered species of Primate in Vietnam

 Species: Nomascus annamensis

-Frame khỉ 21 WANEE asia
+Frame khỉ 21 WANEE Go-WILD

 It was first described in 2010 based on howling and genetic data.
 This species is recorded in Central Vietnam, extending west to southern Laos and northeastern Cambodia.
 It has not been assessed by the IUCN yet but is considered endangered due to hunting, habitat loss, and its restricted range.

-Frame map 12 WANEE asia
+Frame map 12 WANEE Go-WILD

 In Vietnam, this species has a distribution range from the Thach Han River in Quang Tri province to the Ba River in Gia Lai and Phu Yen provinces.